 It was essential to consider the design carefully as the dwelling itself sits in a very prominent location on Upper Packington Road and is visible to many people coming into Ashby-de-la-Zouch.

 The final design comprised a very contemporary look using materials such as timber boarding, painted render, roof lights, glazed gable and lanterns.
 Internally the house now includes downstairs of a garage, utility room, WC, open plan kitchen/dining/living room, a study/bedroom four and a living room.
-Upstairs is a master bedroom with en-suite, two further bedrooms and a bathroom which features a vaulted ceiling and roof lights.
+Upstairs is a master bedroom with an en-suite, two further bedrooms and a bathroom which features a vaulted ceiling and roof lights.

 During the process through designing, planning and building, communication has been key between all parties involved.
 We achieved the contemporary and unique design our client was keen to explore, ensuring they had a home they would be happy to live in for a long time.
-When compared to the original ageing property, this house has been turned in to a stunning piece of architecture which is an asset to the surrounding area.
+When compared to the original ageing property, this house has been turned into a stunning piece of architecture which is an asset to the surrounding area.

 Our client was more than happy to give us a testimonial about the service we provided, which you can read on our Home Extensions page.